Skip to content

 Be careful, we strongly recommend to use a dedicated token for each connector running in the platform.
 So you have to create a specific user for each of them.

-Also, if all connectors users can run in with a user belonging to the Connectors group (with the Connector role), the Internal Export Files should be run with a user who is Administrator (with bypass capability) because they impersonate the user requesting the export to avoid data leak.
+Also, if all connectors users can run with a user belonging to the Connectors group (with the Connector role), the Internal Export Files should be run with a user who is Administrator (with bypass capability) because they impersonate the user requesting the export to avoid data leak.

 Type Required role Used permissions